TheBuzzSaw/KellyScript/README.markdown

 * Use dot for everything.
 I'd much rather see `Package.Class.Member.Data.Stuff` than `Package::Class::Member.Data->Stuff`.
 * Proper array and slicing support.
 Tools (and people) can better reason about `int[]` than the traditional `int*, size_t` separation.

+## Unrefined Ideas

+These are concepts that need further exploration.
+They are not priorities in these early stages of development.

+* "Enum tables".
+I want to be able to more strongly associate other kinds of data with each enum value.
+* "Open enums and closed enums".
+Or maybe "loose enums and strict enums".
+A closed/strict enum would more carefully enforce that only valid values are set.
+This may only be feasible in a higher level language with more type constraints.
+* "Resources".
+Move-only polymorphic classes with constructors/destructors.
+Resources may contain structs, but structs may not contain resources.
+(Structs may contain resource pointers.)

 ### Safer Switch

 C/C++